Boris Johnson refuses to apologise for Jo Cox comments

 Bercow warns MPs of ‘toxic’ culture as government loses vote for three-day recess

-British prime minister Boris Johnson has declined to apologise for his language about Jo Cox in the Commons, and told a meeting of Tory MPs he would continue to use the phrase “surrender Bill” to describe legislation to block a no-deal Brexit.
+British prime minister Boris Johnson has declined to apologise for his language in the House of Commons on Wednesday.

+Mr Johnson faced a furious backlash after he dismissed a complaint by one Labour MP that his “inflammatory” rhetoric on Brexit risked provoking attacks on parliamentarians as “humbug”.

+He further angered the opposition by suggesting that the best way to honour murdered Labour MP Jo Cox – an ardent Remainer – was to “get Brexit done”.

 As MPs returned to the Commons on Thursday, House of Commons speaker John Bercow pleaded with MPs on all sides to tackle the “toxic” political culture as the fallout continued from the British prime minister’s combative Commons performance on Wednesday.